medialab/minet/docs/cli.md

   --url-template URL_TEMPLATE                     A template for the urls to fetch.
 Handy e.g. if you need to build urls from ids etc.
   -X METHOD, --request METHOD                     The http method to use.
 Will default to GET.
   --max-redirects MAX_REDIRECTS                   Maximum number of redirections to follow before breaking.
 Defaults to 20.
   --follow-meta-refresh                           Whether to follow meta refresh tags.
-Requires to buffer a bit of the response body, so it will slow things down.
+Requires to buffer part of the response body, so it will slow things down.
   --follow-js-relocation                          Whether to follow typical JavaScript window relocation.
-Requires to buffer a bit of the response body, so it will slow things down.
+Requires to buffer part of the response body, so it will slow things down.
   --infer-redirection                             Whether to try to heuristically infer redirections from the urls themselves, without requiring a HTTP call.
-  --canonicalize                                  Whether to try to find the canonical url from the html source code of the web page.
-Requires to buffer a bit of the response body, so it will slow things down.
+  --canonicalize                                  Whether to extract the canonical url from the html source code of the web page if found.
+Requires to buffer part of the response body, so it will slow things down.
   --only-shortened                                Whether to only attempt to resolve urls that are probably shortened.

 columns being added to the output: